-However, it is important to note that the courier company could vary depending on whether your parcel is an express package or a regular international one.
+However, it is essential to note that the courier company could vary depending on whether your parcel is an express package or a regular international one.
 To know which carrier will be delivering your parcel, it's essential to know the type of your parcel.
-Standard packages are typically delivered by the national mail service.
-On the other hand, you can find information about the relevant carrier in the EMS list of shipping companies for your specific country for express delivery.
+The national mail service typically delivers standard packages.
+On the other hand, you can find information about the relevant carrier in the EMS list of shipping companies for express delivery in your specific country.

 If you need more help, you can contact China Post's Track & Trace service to provide detailed information about all the carriers involved in the delivery process of your parcel.
-By doing so, you can know exactly who will handle your package from when it leaves China until it arrives at your doorstep.
+Doing so lets you know exactly who will handle your package from when it leaves China until it arrives at your doorstep.

 How can I track a parcel sent through China Post?